-Which is why I made a simple decision that would save me at least $500 a year.
+There are some of us that like focus on long term goals.
+I prefer the quick reward of short term goals from time to time, which is why I made a simple decision that saves me at least $500 a year.
 I removed my acrylic nails.

 My nail issues go back.
 Way back.
-In high school I got a job just so that I could keep my nails up each week.
-Over the years I’ve gone back and forth, alternating between doing my own manicures and paying others to.
-Somehow I got back into the paying others flow in November, just before vacation and have been factoring it into my budget ever since.
+In high school I sought employment to maintain my nails each week.
+Over the years I have alternated between doing my own manicures and paying others.
+Somehow I began to pay for manicures again in November, just before vacation.
+I have been factoring my manicure expenses into my budget ever since.
 I have never been able to grow long nails and have always despised my short tips.
-Vitamins, treatments, nail hardeners.. you name it I’ve done it in attempt to strengthen my natural nails.
+Vitamins, treatments, nail hardeners.
+You name it, and I have probably used it in an attempt to strengthen my natural nails.

-The goal was to eventually begin doing my own acrylic nails but it’s something I never got around to and felt that my time could be best spent on things like finishing my masters degree or continuing to bring you great (I hope you think it’s great) content.
+The goal was to eventually begin doing my own acrylic nails.
+But I never got around to doing my own acrylic nails.
+I felt that my time could be best spent on things like finishing my masters degree or continuing to bring you great-at least I hope you think it’s great-content.

-While $25 bi-weekly seems insignificant, thats $50 per month that could go towards paying off debt.
-So on March 1st I decided to kick the month off right and removed my nails.
-I’m kicking my financial goals up a notch by squeezing an unnecessary item out of my budget.
+While $25 bi-weekly seems insignificant, that’s $50 per month that could go towards paying off a debt.
+On March 1st I made the decision to start the month with removing my acrylic nails.
+I’m stepping up my financial goals a notch by squeezing an unnecessary item out of my budget.

 I’d like to introduce to you the #MyFabIsLess challenge.
-Ask yourself, what can you squeeze out of your budget that will enable you to accomplish you financial goals quicker?
+Ask yourself, what can you squeeze out of your budget that will enable you to accomplish your financial goals quicker?

-Share your item/habit you are giving up via the comments below or on social media using the #myfabisless tag.
+Share the item/habit you are giving up via the comments below or on social media using the #myfabisless tag.

 I look forward to hearing what you are giving up.
 Hopefully it will provide others with ideas on how they can maximize their budget.